Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Introduction

 {\it{Acknowledgements: }} First I would like to thank my advisor, Sean Keel.
 He introduced me to the topics discussed here and proposed the problems I address.
 I appreciate his guidance and poker games, and M. Moore's renowned soup.
 Conversations with I. Ganev, S. Gunningham, and L. Shen cleared up a variety of confusions that arose in the course of this work.
 I thank L. Bossinger for carefully reading through a preliminary version of this paper, and providing numerous edits and suggestions.
-I enjoyed RTG funding while writing this paper.
+I would also like to thank the two anonymous referees.
+Both provided amazingly thorough and knowledgeable reports, and I feel their suggestions have greatly improved the exposition here.
+During the preparation of this paper, I was partially supported by the NSF RTG grant DMS 1148490, by FORDECYT 265667, and by the EPSRC grant EP/P021913/1.